Guide to choosing the niche of your blog

 You'll start to realize that most profitable blogs are, in fact, review sites that earn affiliate commissions from lists of articles.

-And the truth is that these recommendations are mostly based on how much money the affiliate blog earns from its best recommendations - not on the actual quality of the product itself.
+And the truth is, these recommendations are mostly based on how much money the affiliate blog makes from its top recommendations — not on the actual quality of the product itself.

 Once you understand that when you learn how to start a blog, you'll start to see affiliate sites everywhere.

-I think the most profitable niches for new blogging right now are finance, technology, travel, business, and marketing.
+I think the most profitable niches for new blogs right now are finance, technology, travel, business, and marketing.

 But there are tons of other options out there.